EreenyAdel7/Unsupervised-Learning-on-Multi-omics-Data-for-Subgroup-Identification-in-Ovarian-Cancer/README.md

 # Installation Instructions
 - Check this repository.
-- For R code parts, install the required dependencies using the following command: pip install -r requirements.txt.
+- Install the required dependencies in requirements.txt.

 # Usage
 - In R, set the working directory of the folder that has the downloaded datasets.